triwwanda/resolusi/README.md

 # resolusi
-i'm try to listing my resolution for tge future
+i'm try to listing my resolutions for the future